Day #2 and #3

 - Genesis 1:6-8

 In simple terms we usually say that God created the sky on the second day.
-This is true but what is happening here is a feature of the pre-sin world which no longer is part of our world.
+This is true but what is happening here is a feature of the pre-sin world which is no longer a part of our world today.

-Vs. 6 – The term "firmament" means expanse or spread out thinners.
+Vs. 6 – The term "expanse" means spread out or thinners.
 In verse 8 it says that He called this space "heaven."
 In the Bible the word heaven is used to describe three different places depending on context:

 - The atmosphere, clouds, etc. (Jeremiah 4:25)